 About the Conservation Volunteers program

-The Nature Conservancy of Canada’s (NCC’s) Conservation Volunteers program engages Canadians of all ages in the protection of our country's species and natural habitats.
-It provides a meaningful, hands-on educational experience in ecologically significant natural areas.
-Our events are carefully designed to make sure your volunteer time is directed to important conservation activities.
+The Nature Conservancy of Canada’s (NCC’s) Conservation Volunteers program engages Canadians of all ages in the protection of Canada’s species and natural habitats.
+These events provide meaningful, hands-on educational experience in some of our country’s most ecologically significant natural areas.

 The Nature Conservancy of Canada has benefitted tremendously from volunteer involvement since its inception in 1962.